psy0rz/zfs_autobackup/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Issue
-about: 'Use this if you have issues or feature requests)'
+about: 'Use this if you have issues or feature requests'

 title: ''
 labels: ''